nariakiiwatani/perfume-training-gypsum/README.md

 # Perfume Global Site Project #001 -Real Stop Motion-
 [perfume global site]( http://www.perfume-global.com/ )

-ANYONE CAN DANCE PERFUME by using this application. :-)
+EVERYONE CAN DANCE PERFUME by using this application. :-)

 ## Requirement
 * Connected device that can be used through [OpenNI]( http://www.openni.org/ "OpenNI").